 There are 3 main types of cremation choices available to families in Arkansas, and we have outlined the differences below.

 Direct Cremation—A direct cremation involves the immediate cremation of the deceased without a formal funeral service.
 This basic type of cremation service has become popular due to its simplicity and cost-effectiveness.
-The average cost for a direct cremation in Arkansas in 2024 is just under $1,676*.
+The cost for a direct cremation in Arkansas in 2024 is around $750.

 However, it is crucial to note that prices can vary significantly depending on the location, with major metropolitan areas like Little Rock and Fayetteville generally offering lower costs than rural regions.

-This discrepancy can be attributed to factors such as increased competition, higher population density, and greater availability of cremation facilities.
+This discrepancy can be attributed to increased competition, higher population density, and greater availability of cremation facilities.

-Cremation Memorial Service—A cremation memorial typically refers to the cremation taking place prior to a memorial service being held.
+Cremation Memorial Service—A cremation memorial typically refers to the cremation before a memorial service is held.
 The memorial service can be held at the funeral home, chapel, church, place of worship, or at any chosen location.
 Some families today choose to hold memorial services at community venues.

 The memorial service will usually be held with the cremation urn present as a focal tribute to the deceased.
 However, memorial services are also held without the cremated remains present.